genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 - an input table or view
 - an output table

 In most cases, you will need a lot more than that.
-Let us look at the elements you can use to create sophisticated, effective Consolidator.
+Let us look at the elements you can use to create a sophisticated, effective Consolidator.

 The empty structure below shows the optional and mandatory code blocks in a single `consolidator` block.
 Comments are included to provide further information: